The Cremation of Sam McGee: Background

-William Samuel McGee (b 1868, Lindsay, Ontario, - d 1940, Beiseker, Alberta) was primarily a road builder but did indulge in some prospecting.
+William Samuel McGee was primarily a road builder but did indulge in some prospecting.
 Like others, McGee was in San Francisco, California, at the time of the Klondike Gold Rush and in 1898 left for the Klondike.

 In 1904, Service, who was working in the Canadian Bank of Commerce (the predecessor of the Canadian Imperial Bank of Commerce) branch in Whitehorse, saw McGee's name on a form and used it in his poem as it was a rhyme for "Tennessee".

-In 1909 McGee traveled south of the Yukon to build roads, including some in Yellowstone National Park.
-Eventually, McGee and his wife moved to live with their daughter outside of Beiseker.
-However, in 1930 McGee returned to the Yukon to try prospecting along the Liard River, but met with no success.
-He did however return with an urn that he had purchased in Whitehorse.
+In 1909, McGee travelled south of the Yukon to build roads, including some in Yellowstone National Park.
+Eventually, McGee and his wife moved to live with their daughter outside of Beiseker, Alberta.
+In 1930, McGee returned to the Yukon to try prospecting along the Liard River, but met with no success.
+He did, however, return with an urn that he had purchased in Whitehorse.
 The urns, said to contain the ashes of Sam McGee, were being sold to visitors.

-McGee spent the rest of his life at his daughter's farm where he died in 1940 of a heart attack.
+McGee spent the rest of his life at his daughter's farm, where he died in 1940 of a heart attack, and is buried near Beiseker.

-Today
+Legacy

 On 17 August 1976, Canada Post issued "Robert W. Service, Sam McGee" as an 8¢ stamp designed by David Charles Bierk.

-In 1995, Canadian band Weeping Tile (Sarah Harmer) released Eepee, featuring the song “Westray”, borrowing lines from The Cremation of Sam McGee, with slight changes to the lyrics written to reference the Westray mine disaster.
-Coal replaces gold in this version of the tale.

 Johnny Cash's reading of the poem was National Public Radio's song of the day on May 9, 2006.
 Cash's "The Cremation of Sam McGee" was released along with a vast collection of personal archive recordings of Johnny Cash on the two-disc album Personal File.
 Canadian folksinger/songwriter Stompin' Tom Connors created an uptempo song summarizing the tale in the early 1970s on his album Stompin' Tom Meets Big Joe Mufferaw.

-The poem was anthologized in the Oxford Book of Narrative Verse (1983).

-The NFB (National Film Board of Canada) released an animated film in 1990 of the poem, read by Max Ferguson and using Ted Harrison's illustrations.

 In 2022, musician Seth Boyer adapted the poem into a bluegrass song for use in the video essay Fear of Cold by Jacob Geller.